signal/agathon/README.md

 ### Optional Properties

 * `com.brighttag.agathon.database`: the database used for storing Cassandra instance records; one of `sdb` (SimpleDB), `fake` (in-memory store); defaults to `sdb`
+* `com.brighttag.agathon.database.sdb.domain_name`: the name of the SimpleDB domain storing Cassandra instance records.
+Required for SimpleDB.
+Different for different environments.
 * `com.brighttag.agathon.seeds.per_datacenter`: the number of seeds per data center returned to the `AgathonSeedProvider`; defaults to `2`
 * `com.brighttag.agathon.aws.access_key`: your Amazon Web Service Access Key.
 Required for AWS support (e.g., for SimpleDB or EC2 Security Group Management)
 * `com.brighttag.agathon.aws.secret_key`: your Amazon Web Service Secret Key.
 Required for AWS support (e.g., for SimpleDB or EC2 Security Group Management)